 - Trash pits

-Historic structures are typically over 50 years old (by national standards and 40 years by King County standards) and either in use or capable of being repaired for use.
+Historic structures are typically over 50 years old (by national and state standards and 40 years by King County standards) and either in use or capable of being repaired for use.
 Examples of historic structures are found throughout Redmond.
 The more common types of historic structures include houses, barns, bridges, and roads.

 These resources may be important even if they do not appear architecturally distinguished or well cared for.